WELCOME TO CAMP SONSHINE!

 WALDO PHOTOS TO YOUR PHONE

-Camp Sonshine is so excited to be introducing a new and easy option for parents to get pictures of their child’s favorite camp memories!
+Camp Sonshine loves this easy option for parents to get pictures of their child’s favorite camp memories!

 Sign up for this service during registration on your online portal!
 Please note: In order to utilize the facial recognition service that Waldo provides, you must sign up by Monday morning at 10 a.m.!
 Otherwise, an album of the week’s pictures will be available at the end of your session.